 '''

-snmpCommunitySecurityName OBJECT-TYPE

-SYNTAX SnmpAdminString (SIZE(1..32))
+SYNTAX

+SnmpEngineID

 MAX-ACCESS read-create

+STATUS

-STATUS current
+current

 DESCRIPTION

-"A human readable string representing the corresponding

-value of snmpCommunityName in a Security Model

-independent format."

-::= { snmpCommunityEntry 3 }

-snmpCommunityContextEngineID OBJECT-TYPE

-SYNTAX SnmpEngineID

-MAX-ACCESS read-create

-STATUS current

-DESCRIPTION

 "The contextEngineID indicating the location of the

 context in which management information is accessed

+'''
-when using the community string specified by the

-corresponding instance of snmpCommunityName.
+when using the community string specified by the corresponding instance of snmpCommunityName.

-The default value is the snmpEngineID of the entity in

-which this object is instantiated."

-::= { snmpCommunityEntry 4 }
+The default value is the snmpEngineID of the entity in which this object is instantiated." ::= { snmpCommunityEntry 4 } snmpCommunityContextName OBJECT-TYPE

-snmpCommunityContextName OBJECT-TYPE

 SYNTAX SnmpAdminString (SIZE(0..32))

-MAX-ACCESS read-create
+MAX-ACCESS read-create STATUS current

-current

-STATUS

-DESCRIPTION

-"The context in which management information is accessed

-when using the community string specified by the corresponding

-instance of snmpCommunityName."
+"The context in which management information is accessed when using the community string specified by the corresponding instance of snmpCommunityName."

-DEFVAL { ''H } -- the empty string

-::= { snmpCommunityEntry 5 }
+DEFVAL { ''H } -- the empty string ::= { snmpCommunityEntry 5 } snmpCommunityTransportTag OBJECT-TYPE

-snmpCommunityTransportTag OBJECT-TYPE

-SYNTAX SnmpTagValue
+SYNTAX SnmpTagValue read-create MAX-ACCESS STATUS current

-MAX-ACCESS read-create

-current

-STATUS

-DESCRIPTION

-"This object specifies a set of transport endpoints
+"This object specifies a set of transport endpoints which are used in two ways:

-from which a command responder application will accept

-management requests.
-If a management request containing

-this community is received on a transport endpoint other

-than the transport endpoints identified by this object,

-the request is deemed unauthentic.
+- to specify the transport endpoints from which an SNMP entity will accept management requests, and - to specify the transport endpoints to which a notification may be sent using the community string matching the corresponding instance of snmpCommunityName.

+In either case, if the value of this object has zero-length, transport endpoints are not checked when either authenticating messages containing this community string, nor when generating notifications.

-The transports identified by this object are specified
+The transports identified by this object are specified in the snmpTargetAddrTable.

-'''

-in the snmpTargetAddrTable.
 Entries in that table whose snmpTargetAddrTagList contains this tag value are identified.

+If a management request containing a community string

+that matches the corresponding instance of snmpCommunityName is received on a transport endpoint other than the transport endpoints identified by this object the request is deemed unauthentic.

+When a notification is to be sent using an entry in this table, if the destination transport endpoint of the notification does not match one of the transport endpoints selected by this object, the notification is not sent."

-If the value of this object has zero-length, transport endpoints are not checked when authenticating messages containing this community string."
-DEFVAL { ''H } -- the empty string ::= { snmpCommunityEntry 6 } snmpCommunityStorageType OBJECT-TYPE SYNTAX StorageType MAX-ACCESS read-create STATUS current DESCRIPTION "The storage type for this conceptual row in the snmpCommunityTable.
-Conceptual rows having the value 'permanent' need not allow write-access to any columnar object in the row." ::= { snmpCommunityEntry 7 } snmpCommunityStatus OBJECT-TYPE SYNTAX RowStatus read-create MAX-ACCESS STATUS current DESCRIPTION "The status of this conceptual row in the snmpCommunityTable.
+DEFVAL { ''H } -- the empty string ::= { snmpCommunityEntry 6 } snmpCommunityStorageType OBJECT-TYPE

+SYNTAX StorageType MAX-ACCESS read-create STATUS current

+"The storage type for this conceptual row in the snmpCommunityTable.
+Conceptual rows having the value 'permanent' need not allow write-access to any columnar object in the row."

+::= { snmpCommunityEntry 7 }

+snmpCommunityStatus OBJECT-TYPE

+SYNTAX RowStatus read-create MAX-ACCESS STATUS current

+"The status of this conceptual row in the snmpCommunityTable.

 An entry in this table is not qualified for activation until instances of all corresponding columns have been initialized, either through default values, or through Set operations.
 The snmpCommunityName and snmpCommunitySecurityName objects must be explicitly set.

-There is no restriction on setting columns in this table when the value of snmpCommunityStatus is active(1)." ::= { snmpCommunityEntry 8 } -- The snmpTargetAddrExtTable snmpTargetAddrExtTable OBJECT-TYPE SYNTAX SEQUENCE OF SnmpTargetAddrExtEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION "The table of mask and mms values associated with the snmpTargetAddrTable.
+There is no restriction on setting columns in this table when the value of snmpCommunityStatus is active(1)."

+::= { snmpCommunityEntry 8 }

+-- The snmpTargetAddrExtTable

+snmpTargetAddrExtTable OBJECT-TYPE SEQUENCE OF SnmpTargetAddrExtEntry